Salt Lake Stadium metro station

-Salt Lake Stadium metro station (also known as IFA Salt Lake Stadium metro station) is a station of Kolkata Metro Line 2.
+Salt Lake Stadium (also known as IFA Salt Lake Stadium) is an elevated metro station on the East-West corridor of the Green Line of Kolkata Metro in Kolkata, West Bengal, India.
 It serves the Vivekananda Yuba Bharati Krirangan and Kadapara area.
 The station is situated over EM Bypass, 800 m away from the Bengal Chemical metro station.

 The station

-This is the last elevated station on this Line.
-After this, the line bends almost 90° and enters into the tunnel beside Subhash Sarovar.
+This is the last elevated station on this line.
+After this, the line bends almost 90° and enters into the tunnel beside Subhas Sarobar.